-Intellectual property (IP) rights s were not originally part of the foundational treaties of the European Union.
-In the 1960s and 70s, however, it became clear that input from the European Court of Justice (CJEU) was a necessary to establish European Union-wide standards on patent and copyright law.
+Intellectual property (IP) rights were not originally part of the foundational treaties of the European Union.
+In the 1960s and 1970s, however, it became clear that input from the Court of Justice of the European Union (CJEU) was necessary to establish European Union-wide standards on patent and copyright law.
 Today, as the United Kingdom approaches Brexit, these long-standing laws — from copyright protection to biotechnology IP — are facing some uncertainty.

-Intellectual property relating to biotechnology — specifically stem cells — will also be of particular interest post-Brexit.
+IP relating to biotechnology — specifically stem cells — will also be of particular interest post-Brexit.
 The CJEU has ruled that research involving the destruction of a human embryo cannot be patented because of moral grounds.
-The research itself is not illegal but patents related to that research are no longer available.
-After Brexit, the United Kingdom could lower this standard and rewrite patent regulation as an attempt at encouraging more research in this area.
+The research itself is not illegal, but patents related to this research are no longer available.
+After Brexit, the United Kingdom could lower this standard and rewrite patent regulation in an attempt to encourage more research in this area.

-In this video, Luke McDonagh, a senior lecturer in the Law School at City, University of London discusses how Brexit will impact intellectual property law in the United Kingdom.
-Given that the European Union will be Britain’s largest trading partner post-Brexit, intellectual property law alignment makes sense; massive changes are not likely.
+In this video, Luke McDonagh, a senior lecturer in the Law School at City, University of London, discusses how Brexit will impact IP law in the United Kingdom.
+Given that the European Union will be Britain’s largest trading partner post-Brexit, IP law alignment makes sense; massive changes are not likely.

-McDonagh explores this idea further in his contribution to Complexity’s Embrace: The International Law Implications of Brexit, a recent book published by CIGI and the British Institute of International and Comparative Law (BIICL).
-Complexity’s Embrace looks at the legal governance challenges presented by the United Kingdom’s decision to leave the European Union and illustrates the many connective elements across five topic areas: trade, financial services, intellectual property, the environment and human rights.
+McDonagh explores this idea further in his contribution to Complexity’s Embrace: The International Law Implications of Brexit, a book recently published by CIGI and the British Institute of International and Comparative Law.
+Complexity’s Embrace looks at the legal governance challenges presented by the United Kingdom’s decision to leave the European Union and illustrates the many connective elements across five topic areas: trade, financial services, IP, the environment and human rights.

 A crucial part of the “Leave” campaign was this idea that by exiting the EU, the UK, its people, its Parliament, its government, could take back control of the laws that apply in the UK.
 So, what I’m interested in is how does this rhetoric apply in the context of patent law and copyright law in the UK.